Rhythm Tengoku: Reception

-Legacy
+Sequels and legacy

-Rhythm Tengoku has since received three sequels, starting with Rhythm Tengoku Gold, released for the Nintendo DS in 2008 in Japan.
+Rhythm Tengoku has since received four sequels, starting with Rhythm Tengoku Gold, released for the Nintendo DS in 2008 in Japan.
 It uses touchscreen controls rather than buttons.
 In 2009, it was released in North America and Europe under the titles Rhythm Heaven and Rhythm Paradise, respectively, making it the first game in the series to be released outside of Japan.
 The names in question have been used for all later entries in their respective regions.

-Rhythm Heaven Fever, released for the Wii in 2011 in Japan and 2012 in the West, features four minigames from Tengoku as bonus games unlocked by getting a certain amount of medals.
-Rhythm Heaven Megamix, the fourth and latest entry, predominantly features rhythm games from previous titles, including Tengoku.
+Later entries in the series feature several minigames that are found in Tengoku.
+Rhythm Heaven Fever, released for the Wii in 2011 in Japan and 2012 in the West, features four minigames from Tengoku as bonus games unlocked by getting a certain number of medals.
+Rhythm Heaven Megamix, released for the Nintendo 3DS in 2015 in Japan and 2016 in the West, predominantly features rhythm games from previous titles, including Tengoku.
+Rhythm Heaven Groove, the latest entry in the series, released for the Nintendo Switch in 2026 internationally.

 The first minigame in Tengoku, Karateka (known in English as Karate Man), has become a staple of the series, with each game afterwards including a minigame based on it with new mechanics and music.

 Rhythm Heaven also gets referenced frequently in the WarioWare and Super Smash Bros. series.

-Rhythm Tengoku and its sequels were the source of inspiration for independent video games such as Beat Sneak Bandit and Karateka Mania.
+Rhythm Tengoku and its sequels were the source of inspiration for several rhythm video games, such as Beat City, Beat Sneak Bandit, and Melatonin.
 Simon Flesser (designer of Beat Sneak Bandit) cites Rhythm Tengokus artistic design and mixture of beats and back beats as influences in its design.

-In April 2010, THQ released a game heavily inspired by Rhythm Tengoku called Beat City.